 After modern brightness: Ecologies of light

-At the Bauhaus, the light bulb itself became a model for the design of lighting fixtures; its technical form was considered the most radical expression of functionality.
-However, the radiant glass house was embedded in a global geography of interconnected players in the lighting and electricity industry, above all OSRAM and AEG.
-Taking Marianne Brandt’s classic pendant light with a two-zone glass sphere as its starting point, the Bauhaus Lab 2025 investigates the felectrical current from the bakelite switches to the cables and connections, to the power plants and infrastructures of power supply.
-The programme not only takes up Fuller’s critique, but also asks what the design of future lighting conditions might look like—a design that helps to contain the light pollution associated with ubiquitous brightness, and opens up new ways of interacting with darkness.
+At the Bauhaus, the light bulb itself became the model for the design of lighting fixtures; its technical form regarded as the most radical expression of functionality.
+However, the radiant glass building was embedded in a global structure of interconnected players in the lighting and electricity industry, above all OSRAM and AEG.
+Taking Marianne Brandt’s classic pendant lamp with a two-zone glass sphere as its starting point, the 2025 edition of the Bauhaus Lab examines electricity, from the Bakelite switches to the cables and connections to the power stations and infrastructures of the energy supply.
+The programme addresses the question of what the design of future lighting environments could look like – a design that helps to reduce the light pollution associated with omnipresent brightness and opens up new ways of interacting with darkness.

 Research field